muukii/BoxLayout/README.md

 # What this is

-BoxLayout creates a set of NSLayoutConstraints with DSL Style.
+BoxLayout creates a set of NSLayoutConstraints with DSL Style.<br>
 DSL is inspired by SwiftUI and other Flexbox style libraries.

 ## Example